 Conclusion

 Flossing is not an alternative to brushing teeth.
 It’s a practice that should be incorporated into the routine to prevent dental problems that brushing alone cannot solve.
-The best way to start off your flossing practice is by consulting our Dr. Anu Issac.
+The best way to start off your flossing practice is by consulting dentists at Coral Dental Care in Salem, MA.
 After evaluating the situation or any concerns you may have, she will suggest the best flossing options that make you feel comfortable and help you in establishing the routine.

 -